Lucky Spencer: Casting

 In November 2011, it was announced that Jackson would vacate the role due to the large amount of work he was receiving.
 TV Guide reported that Jackson attempted to negotiate with the network for a lighter schedule and to be repaired with on-screen love interest Herbst (Elizabeth), but was denied on both accounts.
 Jackson explained: "I love to work hard but I've been at maximum capacity in terms of mental and emotional output for months on end and it has become too difficult.
 I am extremely thankful that they wanted to give me all those storylines with so much depth, but there's just no balance. (...)
 I have a wife and three kids and other things in life I have to think about.
 I just knew I couldn't sustain the schedule at GH and that kind of emotion for much longer.
 It was just too intense."
-Jackson confirmed the character would not die or be recast, and last appeared the week of December 19, 2011.
+Jackson confirmed the character would not die or be recast, and last appeared on December 23, 2011.
 In June 2015, Entertainment Weekly revealed that Jackson would briefly reprise the role of Lucky, to be a part of the exit storyline of actor Anthony Geary.

+On June 11, 2024, at the 51st Daytime Emmy Awards, executive producer Frank Valentini teased the return of a "former cast member is coming back.
+And I think that the audience will go crazy for HIM" to KABC-TV.
+Eighteen days later, Deadline Hollywood announced Jackson would reprise the role of Lucky for a "long run."
+Jackson returned to set on August 5, 2024, with Lucky returning during the August 23 episode as a series regular.
+In February 2025, Guy Wilson pinch-hit in the role while Jackson was unavailable.
+Four months later, it was announced Jackson would again exit the role, nine months after returning.
+Addressing his exit with TV Insider, Jackson cited the travel from Tennessee to California as "too disruptive" for him and his family.
+He exited the role on June 11.